jvassev/ansinetes/README.md

 Why is that every "Kubernetes getting started" guide takes tens of manuals steps?
 There has to be a simpler way.

 Ansinetes (Ansible + Kubernetes) is a single command that lets you build multi-node high-availability clusters on CoreOS (on Vagrant or in your datacenter).
 Ansinetes may not exhibit Ansible best practices but is a good starting point to (re)create non-trivial clusters with complex configuration easily.
+Also it maps every step to an easily hackable playbook for you to customize

 It has already taken some decisions for you:
 * Uses CoreOS
 * Installs Kubernetes from the binary relase on Github
-* Uses flannel for the pod/overlay network
+* Uses flannel for the pod overlay network
 * Configures TLS everywhere possible
+* Runs the control plane in HA mode

 # Prerequisites
 * Linux or Mac